 |Advanced Coal with CCS||140.7|

 |Wind - Offshore||330.6|

 As you can see, natural gas is currently the cheapest form of electricity generation by a wide margin.
-But, it is surprising to see that hydropower, wind power, and geothermal power are all cheaper than coal.
+But it is surprising to see that hydropower, wind power, and geothermal power are all cheaper than coal.
 Hydropower in the US is already at about its maximum level of generation, but wind and geothermal are currently underdeveloped.
-But to scale up these other, cleaner forms of energy to the point where they can generate the total demand of our energy system cannot happen overnight and it will cost money.
+But to scale up these other, cleaner forms of energy to the point where they can generate the total demand of our energy system cannot happen overnight, and it will cost money.
 Part of the problem here is that it is hard to scale up these other energy forms when the price of natural gas is cheaper.

 Reducing carbon emissions will almost certainly cost money in one way or another, and the question now is: How much?
-The answer is not obvious and it will become cheaper as new technologies make these alternative cleaner energy forms more affordable, but based on the way things stand now, Nordhaus has tired to figure out an approximate answer.
+The answer is not obvious, and it will become cheaper as new technologies make these alternative cleaner energy forms more affordable, but based on the way things stand now, Nordhaus has tried to figure out an approximate answer.
 Nordhaus assumes that there are some easy gains that cost almost nothing (like the switch from coal to natural gas that has occurred in the US in the last year), but that if we try to make deeper cuts, we have to shift to non-fossil-fuel forms of energy, and then it starts to get expensive.

 Here is what Nordhaus comes up with for abatement costs: